theServerGod/simple-vue-site/README.md

 npm test
 ```

+Typically, during development, you would want to have the Webpack watch mode and server running at the same time.

 ### Production
 Typically, all that is needed for app deployment are the contents of the build directory `dist/`, the `server.js` file, and the `package.json` file.
 Otherwise, if you wish to perform builds on the server, you need to pull in the entire repo/project codebase.